rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 accessible way for doctors to follow up.
 The Health Cloud platform enables you to leverage services that patients can access from the comfort of their homes.

-Healthcare providers that have started employing technology to offer these types of health services at home have seen patient satisfaction go up — and readmission rates go down.
+[Healthcare providers that have started employing technology](https://www.salesforce.com/form/industries/age-of-the-patient-ebook/) to offer these types of health services at home have seen patient satisfaction go up — and readmission rates go down.

-#### Analyze Larger Patient Data Sets
+#### Analyze larger patient data sets

 What percentage of your digital footprint — of who you are, what you like, your diet, hobbies — culminates from the 15 minutes you spend in an appointment that your doctor was 20 minutes late for?
 I bet it’s next to zero.

 As a medical professional, you gather EHR data from 15 minutes a patient spends in your office; but most of it is a cut and paste from previous visits or the intake form they filled out for the fifth time.
 Then, there is everything else that happens outside the four walls of the hospital.
 Health Cloud helps you pull all of your patient data together to gain actionable insights.

-One breast cancer study used the Salesforce platform to manage the electronic records of 100,000 women and analyze these records in order to inform their treatment.
+[One breast cancer study](https://www.salesforce.com/customer-success-stories/uc-health/) used the Salesforce platform to manage the electronic records of 100,000 women and analyze these records in order to inform their treatment.
 As the doctor in charge of that study put it, “a study of such magnitude would not have been possible without automation.”
 Health Cloud allowed the team to record voluminous amounts of patient history and medical profiles and keep track of personalized insights, as well as follow these patients over time.
 Imagine the physician’s interaction with the woman who slipped through the cracks of the traditional system.
 Can you see the gratitude on her face, knowing that her life was saved by innovation and by pushing against the status quo?

 As your healthcare staff builds EHR databases, continually adding to patient data, the Health Cloud system can use complex data ETL processes to collect, analyze, identify patient risk factors and initiate an action, send a text message or email with targeted content for patient education, available appointments, etc. — all without any human intervention.
 Of course, you’ll need human interaction eventually, but why not spend human resources on the things that matter!

-#### Elevate Your Patient Experience to Elevate Your Business
+### Elevate your patient experience to elevate Your business

 These are just three examples that scratch the surface of what’s possible when you tie together technology, data and process.
 Salesforce isn’t a fit for every challenge in our healthcare delivery system, but you owe it to your patients to explore what this platform can do.
 Remove the barriers, free your data, innovate and focus on outcomes!